 This post may contain Affiliate Links.
 Thank you for your support!

-It is also very frugal because making your own dishwasher detergent and rinse cost a tiny fraction of the amount of store bought detergents and rinses.
+It is also very frugal because making your own dishwasher detergent and rinse costs a tiny fraction of the amount that store bought detergents and rinses cost.

 - 1 cup borax